Striking Caves and Caverns Worth a Visit in the New Jersey Area

 Huntingdon

 The Lincoln Caverns contain an abundance of speleothems— that is, “cave formations”— from flostones and stalactites to crystals.
-Take a one-hour interpretive tour of Lincoln Caverns and Whisper Rocks.
-You get an educational and enjoyable experience, while preserving the natural beauty and splendor of the caverns for everyone.
+Take a one-hour interpretive tour of the 90+-year-old cavern and you’ll get an educational experience, while preserving the natural beauty and splendor for everyone.
+Up your experience with a Black Light Adventure Tour on Friday nights.
+Lincoln is currently open for its 95th season, and on April 11, you can stop by for the Raystown Rocks spring open house, which will include live music by The Nick Miller Project, door prizes, and snacks.

 PENN’S CAVE